 So you want to get into: Hypersexual Prince?

 Yes, Prince found religion in the 80s and later became a Jehovah's Witness in the new millennium.
 But that certainly never stopped the artist from testing the boundaries of sexuality.
-As a black male artist, Prince utilised the delicacy of his features and his stretchy voice (he could easily reach deep tenors, ear-piercing falsettos, or femme-forward vocal manipulations) to give life to his music.
+As a black male artist, Prince utilized the delicacy of his features and his stretchy voice (he could easily reach deep tenors, ear-piercing falsettos, or femme-forward vocal manipulations) to give life to his music.

 Prince was most explicit in his earliest days.
 Think "Soft and Wet" off of his debut album: "Hey, lover, I got a sugarcane / That I wanna lose in you / Baby can you stand the pain," he croons, proving contemporary pop music is practically chaste compared to what our parents were listening to back in the day.
 On Dirty Mind, his third demo album, Prince pushed boundaries further, whether speaking frank and plain, like on "Head," or tackling incestuous fantasies, like on "Sister."
 Sex, like all things Prince, was ripe for dismantling and deconstructing, ultimately building something weirder and more interesting than your average human could muster.